richardlevy/SubSatelliteJava/README.md

 * Java 1.8
 * Maven

-Included in the source (in the webapp subfolder) is a local Maven repository with most dependancies included.
+Included in the source is a local Maven repository with most dependancies included.

 To build, execute the following command from the root: